kubedb/docs/docs/guides/mariadb/clustering/group_replication_single_primary.md

 pod "my-group-0" deleted

 # check the new primary ID
-kubectl exec -it -n demo my-group-0 -c mariadb -- mariadb -u root --password=dlNiQpjULZvEqo3B --host=my-group-0.my-group-gvr.demo -e "show status like '%primary%'"
+kubectl exec -it -n demo my-group-0 -c mysql -- mysql -u root --password=dlNiQpjULZvEqo3B --host=my-group-0.my-group-gvr.demo -e "show status like '%primary%'"
-mariadb: [Warning] Using a password on the command line interface can be insecure.
+mysql: [Warning] Using a password on the command line interface can be insecure.
 +----------------------------------+--------------------------------------+
 | Variable_name                    | Value                                |
 +----------------------------------+--------------------------------------+